 Indicates battery voltage.
-If the pointer moves and stays outside the normal operating range (as indicated by the arrows), have the vehicle's electrical system checked as soon as possible.
+If the pointer moves and stays outside the normal operating range, have the vehicle's electrical system checked as soon as possible.

 Fuel gauge

 Displays approximately how much fuel is in the fuel tank.
 The fuel gauge may vary slightly when the vehicle is in motion or on a grade.